 We call a bet fair when its expected value is zero.
 Taking a bet with a negative expected value is unwise, because, on average, you will lose money.
 Worse, the more times you play, the more you lose.
-Taking a bet with a positive expected value is likely to be profitable.
+Similarly, repeatedly taking a bet with a positive expected value is reliably profitable.
 However, you do need to be careful you computed the expected value right.

-Worked example 6.14 Birthdays in succession
+Worked example 6.15 Birthdays in succession